fin-ger/building-a-distributed-wamp-router/paper/paper.md

 ### Consensus Algorithms

-To prevent state inconsistencies between replicas, consensus algorithms can be used to synchronize data between machines, when a consensus is reached about a state change.
+To prevent state inconsistencies between replicas, consensus algorithms can be used to synchronize data between machines, after a consensus is reached about a state change.
 This can be implemented by starting an election for a state change.
 The machines in the cluster must vote in the election for the state change.
 A majority of the machines has to approve the state change to take effect.
 Otherwise, the state change gets rejected and a new election must be started.
 To prevent elections for every state change, algorithms exist that install a leader in the cluster which is exclusively granted the right to change the state of the cluster.
-The leader gets elected by the cluster when no leader is known by the members.
+The leader gets elected by the cluster members when no leader is known by the members.
 All other members of the cluster enter a follower state, where the state changes of the leader are followed.
 When a follower receives a request to change the state, it has to forward the state change to the current leader.

 ## Other Implementations

 There are existing WAMP router implementations that provide cloud-native functionality.
 Crossbar.io FX is a commercial routing application by Crossbar.io GmbH which provides cloud and large-scale routing for enterprise applications.
-The router consists out of two components: Crossbar FX Edge and Crossbar FX Master.
+The router consists of two components: Crossbar FX Edge and Crossbar FX Master.
 The former provides local routing capabilities and edge application component management.
 Crossbar FX Master provides large-scale routing by connecting multiple master and edge instances.

 Bondy is another open source WAMP routing application written in Erlang that provides horizontal scaling.
 It is developed by Leapsight and uses Partisan for cluster membership management, Plumtree for epidemic broadcasting, and an eventual consistent data store.
 The application is currently under active development.
 At this point there exists no release of Bondy.